-A primary database lock will be performed when all randomized participants in this study have completed their 24-week treatment phase.
-Final analyses in the CSR will be based on this database.
+A primary database lock is currently planned to be performed when all randomized participants have completed their 24-week treatment phase.

-The database will be updated at the end of the study for all participants to include the post-treatment follow-up information and updates for the events previously ongoing at the time of the primary lock.
-Additional data between this database lock and last participant completing last visit will be summarized in a CSR addendum.

-More details will be described in the SAP.
+The database will be updated at the end of the study for all participants to include the data collected after the primary data cut-off and updates for the events previously ongoing at the time of the primary database lock.
+Additional data collected between the primary database lock and last participant completing last visit will be summarized in a separate CSR addendum, as needed.
+Details will be included in the SAP.

-9.5.1 Data Monitoring Committee (DMC)
+9.7 DATA MONITORING COMMITTEE (DMC)